 Learning and assessment

-The programme is assessed both formatively and summatively in theory and practice.
-There is scope within some assessments to choose topic areas for study, and in some cases type of assessment.
-Assessments aim to determine achievement of the learning outcomes of each module.
-Methods used include essays, case studies, reports, workbooks, communications exercise, individual readiness assurance tests and team readiness assurance tests, written and clinical examinations and portfolios.
+Assessments aim to determine achievement of the knowledge, skills and behaviours as identified in the apprenticeship framework, with learning outcomes identified for each module.
+Methods used include essays, case studies, reports, work books, communications exercises, individual readiness assurance tests and team readiness assurance tests, written and clinical examinations and portfolios.

 Practice experience is continually assessed with a mid-placement formative assessment and a formal summative assessment.
 In addition, you will complete a formative reflection on practice, and feedback will be provided by your Personal Academic Tutor (PAT).

 Service users and carers are involved in all aspects of assessment, including setting assessments, providing evaluation and feedback in practice, and summative assessments of some presentations.